 GPA Requirements: Minimum GPA 3.0

-State Authorizations: Program does not currently accept online students from Massachusetts
+State Authorizations: Program accepts students from all 50 states